keeperdog/docs-vuepress/docs/autodesk/micro-frontend.md

   > State is isolated between each sub application and no shared runtime state.

 The micro frontends architecture is designed to solve a single application in a relatively long time span.
-As a result of the increase in the number of people and teams involved, it has evolved from a common application to a monolithic application then becomes unmaintainable.
+As a result of the increase in the number of people and teams involved, it has evolved from a common small application to a monolithic application then becomes unmaintainable.
 Such a problem is especially common in enterprise web applications.

 ## Core Design Philosophy Of Qiankun

 - Simple

-  > Since the main application sub-applications can be independent of the technology stack, qiankun is just a jQuery-like library for users.
+  > Since the main application and sub-applications can be independent of the technology stack, qiankun is just a jQuery-like library for users.
 You need to call several qiankun APIs to complete the micro frontends transformation of your application.
-At the same time, due to the design of qiankun's HTML entry and sandbox, accessing sub-applications is as simple as using an iframe.
+At the same time, due to the design of qiankun's HTML entry and sandbox, accessing sub-applications is almost as simple as using an iframe.

 - Decoupling/Technology Agnostic

   > As the core goal of the micro frontends is to disassemble the monolithic application into a number of loosely coupled micro applications that can be autonomous, all the designs of qiankun are follow this principle, such as HTML Entry, sandbox, and communicating mechanism between applications.
-Only in this way can we ensure that sub-applications truly have the ability to develop and run independently.
+Only in this way we can ensure that sub-applications truly have the ability to develop and run independently.

 ## What are some of the features of Qiankun